-These unaudited consolidated and separate financial statements were approved by the Board of Directors 21 March 2023 and signed on its behalf by:
+These unaudited consolidated and separate financial statements were approved by the Board of Directors on 21 March 2023 and signed on its behalf by:

-Group Chief Executive M. Jubril Adewale Tinubu FRC/2013/NBA/00000003348 Group Chief Financial Officer Mr. Adeola Ogunsemi FRC/2016/ICAN/00000014639
+(1)Group Chief Financial Officer Mr. Adeola Ogunsemi FRC/2016/ICAN/00000014639

 The accounting policies and notes form an integral part of these unaudited interim consolidated and separate financial statements.